devpaul/dogsvscats/infrastructure/README.md

 Runs a monolithic server with [Nestjs] and persists data to a mysql database

 -   docker compose creates a server container and a database container using [Mariadb]

-## server + external db (WIP)

-Runs a monolithic server with [Nestjs] and persists data to an external mysql database

--   .env needs to be updated with credentials for your external database

-## server + db (WIP)

-Runs a serverless system using [serverless] and [Nestjs] and persists data to a mysql database